Join an AACAP Committee

 We want you to become an AACAP resident committee member!

 AACAP recommends each committee have two resident positions.
 Resident committee members provide a valuable interface between implementing the goals of AACAP and the needs of current residents in child and adolescent psychiatry.
 Residents are encouraged to attend committee meetings during the Annual Meeting to meet co-chairs and learn more about committee projects.
 Most committee meetings are open to all AACAP members.
 Enhance your career by serving on a committee!

 What is a committee?

 Committees are comprised of child and adolescent psychiatrist members.
 Committees are charged by AACAP leadership to create specific objectives and deliverables designed to advance the field of child and adolescent psychiatry.
 Read full descriptions of all AACAP Committees (accessible to AACAP members only).
 Please note, appointment to committees is highly competitive and not guaranteed.

 Why serve on an AACAP committee?

-Serving on a committee is a great way for you to advance your careers and experience a unique opportunity to further the field of child and adolescent psychiatry.
+Serving on a committee is a great way to advance your career and experience a unique opportunity to further the field of child and adolescent psychiatry.
 As a resident committee member, you will have the ability to advocate for the most pressing issues in the profession, while building leadership skills and knowledge in your areas of interest.
 Through committee affiliation, you will network with senior AACAP members and develop collegial relationships that often result in advancement of career goals and opportunities.

 What are the responsibilities of resident committee members?